 ASIC may grant relief from various provisions of the credit legislation by making individual instruments, or legislative instruments (previously known as class orders) which have a wider application.

 Individual instruments and legislative instruments made under the credit legislation are not published in the ASIC Gazette.

 |Getting copies of credit instruments||Getting copies of legislative instruments|

 Individual instruments made under the credit legislation (including section 203A of the National Credit Code, which is Schedule 1 to the National Consumer Credit Protection Act 2009 (National Credit Act)) are published on the ASIC website.
 Specified exclusions made under subsections 6(14) and 171(4) of the Credit Code are not published on the ASIC website and are not available to the public.

 See credit instruments:

 ASIC may give relief from:

 - the licensing provisions under Chapter 2 of the National Credit Act

 - the responsible lending conduct provisions under Chapter 3 of the Credit Act

 - the provisions of the National Credit Code.

-ASIC gives relief by way of individual instruments and legislative instruments (class orders).
+ASIC gives relief by way of individual instruments and legislative instruments.

 Individual instruments are made in response to an application by a person (see Applying for individual relief below).

 Legislative instruments apply to a class of persons or contracts and are generally made by ASIC of its own initiative.
 These instruments are sometimes also made in response to an application by a person or an industry association where ASIC forms the view that the relief ought to apply more broadly.

 When applying for individual relief from the credit legislation, make sure you: